rasterio/rasterio/docs/topics/concurrency.rst

                         output_view[~i, j, k] = <unsigned char>val
         return output

 Here is the program in examples/thread_pool_executor.py.
+It is set up in such a way that at most 1 thread is reading and at most 1 thread is writing at the same time.
+Processing is not protected by a lock and can be done by multiple threads simultaneously.

 .. code-block:: python